 Investors will want a rate of return that matches the risk involved in the venture.
 In general, the greater the risk, the greater the necessity to offer a higher rate of return.
 Younger firms are regarded as being more risky and, therefore, investors require a higher rate of return on investment in start-ups.
 The cost of capital can be reduced by operating on a small scale initially and then seeking finance for growth.
 It may make sense to initially use self-finance and bootstrapping and then only raise external finance once you can demonstrate the viability of the venture.
 The deal has to be plausible, include value-enhancing stepping-stones, and provide a realistic valuation allowing the investor to earn a sizable multiple to justify the investment.

 Investors look for a capable, ambitious, trustworthy management team that consists of doers who can motivate themselves; kick down doors to get customers posses market insight, show adaptability, are hands-on, and ideally have a track record in the industry.
 The management team should show financial commitment to the venture as it reflects the team’s self-belief in the business.

 Furthermore, keep the business plan simple; avoid jargon and ambiguous and unsubstantiated statements.
 A business plan should tell a story, and hold the investors’ attention to want to read more.
 Try it out first on people you know and whose commercial acumen you respect.
 Finally, always keep in mind: having a business plan does not mean the business will be an automatic success.
 However, on the basis of experience, business plans will help to beat the odds!

-Dr Stephanie Hussels is Senior Lecturer in Entrepreneurship at Cranfield School of Management.
+Dr Stephanie Hussels is the Programme Director for the Business Growth Programme at Cranfield School of Management.